-This masterpiece of French eighteenth-century sculpture, by Houdon gives Diana an original treatment, presenting her naked and running, in contrast with the static and idealised Diana of his predecessors, dressed in a tunic as a symbol of virginity.
+This masterpiece of French 18th-century sculpture, by Houdon gives Diana an original treatment, presenting her naked and running, in contrast with the static and idealised Diana of his predecessors, dressed in a tunic as a symbol of virginity.

 In this version Diana had all her usual attributes: a bow, arrows and the moon in the last quarter on her head.
 In this version, in marble, however, because of technical demands due to the excessive weight of the material, Houdon was forced to create support points: a clump of aquatic plants at the base and a quiver of arrows to consolidate her left arm.